-This booklet is the Summary Plan Description ("SPD") for the International Medical and Dental Plan offered under The Dow Chemical Company Insured Health Program (the "Program").
-However, this SPD is not all-inclusive and it is not intended to take the place of the Program's legal documents.
+This SPD Wrapper, together with the materials provided by the applicable Plan, is intended to constitute the "Summary Plan Description" ("SPD") for the Plan, provided under The Dow Chemical Company Insured Health Program ("Program") applicable to eligible active Employees.
+However, this booklet is not all-inclusive and it is not intended to take the place of the Program's legal documents.

-The Dow Chemical Company reserves the right to amend, modify or terminate the Program (including any the Plan) at any time in its sole discretion.
+The Dow Chemical Company reserves the right to amend, modify or terminate the Program (and any underlying insured plan or HMO) at any time in its sole discretion.